-- 1) The underlying clays are plastic to highly plastic and have a high swell potential.
-Structures supported at shallow depths will be subjected to potential vertical movements on the order of 3 to 4 1⁄2 inches at the existing grade elevation of the borings. - 2) If the finish grade elevation is higher than the existing grade level, compacted crushed limestone should be used to raise the grade. - 3) The select fill should be placed in lifts and compacted as recommended under "'Select Fill" in the "Construction Guidelines" section in this report. - 4) The strengths of the underlying soils are adequate to support shallow foundations. - 5) Ground water was not encountered in the borings at the time of drilling.
+- 1) The underlying clays are moderately plastic to highly plastic.
+Structures supported at shallow depths will be subjected to potential vertical movements on the order of 3 to 4 1⁄2 inches at the existing grade elevation of the borings. - 2) If the finish grade elevation is higher than the existing grade level, compacted crushed limestone should be used to raise the grade. - 3) The select fill should be placed in lifts and compacted as recommended under "Select Fill" in the "Construction Guidelines" section in this report. - 4) The strengths of the underlying soils are adequate to support shallow foundations. - 5) Ground water was not encountered in the borings at the time of drilling.